GoodClover/ohno-OSM/josm_tips.md

 Selecting multiple POIs and pressing `L` will line them all in a row.

-The `TAB` key will hide/show the docked window panels, but not the undocked panels.
+The `Tab` key will hide/show the docked window panels, but not the undocked panels.

 The tilde (`~`) key will reorder the imagery layers.